By The HR Observer

 Henry Fares is the VP of Human Resources, DHL Express Middle East and North Africa.

 Henry provides a broad range of Human Resources strategic and tactical interventions which support the management and staff in developing a positive leadership style and skills to strengthen DHL’s position as an employer of choice.
-Henry and the HR team manage compensation & benefits, hiring, performance management, organization development, wellness, employee motivation, communication, grievance, administration and training among other people related matters.
+Henry and the HR team manage compensation & benefits, hiring, performance management, organisation development, wellness, employee motivation, communication, grievance, administration and training among other people related matters.

 Here are some insights he shared with us on the current talent management landscape in the MENA region and what DHL is doing to engage millennial talent and develop female leaders.

 As VP of HR at DHL in MENA, how are you dealing with local talent in global business – What programmes do you have in place to grow DHL’s talent pool?

 DHL Express is a company that handles global logistics solutions across borders and employs thousands of people in 220 countries.
 Managing and maintaining a strong employee-employer relationship means we have to have a number of initiatives in place to engage employees at all levels.